 Propagation

-This plant propagates via producing spores.
-You can also propagate it manually by dividing the same species.
+However, if you want to, you can also propagate it manually by dividing the plant.

 Is Foxtail fern toxic?